aces/Loris/modules/conflict_resolver/README.md

 can be used to re-compare single and double data entry values and repopulate the `conflicts_unresolved` table.

-The conflict resolver registers modules on the dashboard and the `candidate_profile` dashboard.
+The conflict resolver implements widgets for the `dashboard` and the `candidate_profile` dashboard.